Ski Gear Review 4FRNT,TECNICA,MARKER | Taiyo Nakanishi

 Taiyo Nakanishi, 43 years old

 I am a skier.
-I mainly ski in the Sapporo area, mainly for filming videos and photographs, and for events.
+I mainly ski in the Sapporo area, focusing on filming video and photographic works, as well as participating in events.

 Taiyo Nakanishi's setup